BullRunFinance/contracts/README.md

 # BullRun Finance

-_Auto liquidity yield farm cross-chain with a full ecosystem compuesto de un farming, sistema de referidos, bridge, juegos y nfts._
+_Auto liquidity yield farm cross-chain with a full ecosystem composed of farming, referals,bridge, games and NFTs._
-_El protocolo será deployado en varias chains, comenzando por BSC, Polygon y Fantom.
-Su Bridge proporionará a los usuarios la libertad de mover sus tokens BULL a través del protocolo en cualquier blockchain donde este esté._
+_The protocol will be deployed in several chains, starting with BSC, Polygon and Fantom.
+The Bridge will allow the users agency to move their BULL tokens on any deployed chain._

 ## Main contracts